 Black Emerald grapes were released in 1994 and were bred by David Ramming and Ron Tarailo at the United States Department of Agriculture’s Horticultural Crops Research Lab in Fresno, California.
 They are a public cultivar with no restrictions on propagation.
 Today Black Emerald grapes are largely found at farmers markets in the United States, specifically California.

-Someone shared Black Emerald Grapes using the Specialty Produce app for iPhone and Android.
+People have shared Black Emerald Grapes using the Specialty Produce app for iPhone and Android.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.